-It is with particular pleasure that I write to you relative to a problem which you pose in one of your recent notes.
-There are may other interests which need discussion and analysis but which must wait until after the war when it will be more possible to deal with realities.
+It is with particular pleasure that I write to you relative to a problem which you pose in your recent note.
+There are many interests which need discussion and analysis but which must wait until after the war when it will be more possible to deal with realities.
 We all look forward to the day when we may all be together again.